 It is the smallest of Rome’s Seven Hills, marked by the central Termini station.
-It’s also the site of the Baths of Diocletian and the Palazzo Massimo, an awesome collection whose highlights include the beautiful frescoes from the so-called House of Livia, and an array of very famous statues including Augustus as Pontifex Maximus, the Terme Ruler and the Terme Boxer.
+It’s also the site of the Baths of Diocletian and the Palazzo Massimo which is an awesome collection.
+Highlights include the beautiful frescoes from the so-called House of Livia, and an array of very famous statues.
+You’ll find the statues of Augustus as Pontifex Maximus, the Terme Ruler, and the Terme Boxer.

 Hey, we sell tours too!

 You got that right!
-We love providing you with free information for you to have the best Roman adventure possible, but we would love more than anything to give you the full scoop in person.
 Check out our selection of Rome tours to pick which experience is best for you.

 I Want More Italy!

 - =Check out our YouTube video and step-by-step guide about how to do Rome in a Day.
 If you’d rather let us guide you, check out our Rome tours.